ablunier/laravel-ecommerce/README.md

 This package is a full featured e-commerce platform written for the Laravel PHP framework.
 It is designed to make programming commerce applications easier by making several assumptions about what most developers needs to get started.

 > **Note:** This package isn't finished and NOT ready for production.
 Currently can't dedicate time to it, so consider forking or sending PR to it.
-Maybe it can be a starting point for your e-commerce project.
+Maybe you can use it as a starting point for your e-commerce project.

 ### Features
 * Full featured flexible e-commerce.